TheTurkeyDev/Discord-Games/FAQ.md

 ### My bot was working, and now it isnt?
 > Turkey has recently updated his bot's code (*As of Feb 20th 2021*).
 See [here](https://github.com/TheTurkeyDev/Discord-Games/tree/master/src) to get the updated structure!

+### Ive taken one of the files from this repo and used it for my bot, but it isnt working?
+> We prefer you to have a basic understanding of how JS/TS works.
+As you can see from the single file you've copied, it is pulling information from various other files.
+You will
+> **need** them files too!